uclaacm/hackschool-f18/session-3-backend-api/README.md

 ### HTTP format
 HTTP stands for __Hypertext Transfer Protocol__.

-The HTTP protocol defines how the request from the client should be formatted, and it also defines how the response from the server should be formatted.
+The HTTP protocol defines how the request from the client should be formatted, and also defines how the response from the server should be formatted.

 A request is just a string that is being sent to the server.
 The rules set by HTTP allow the server to interpret the string to understand what user wants.